How to Be a Successful Artist

 2. Overcome any mental artist’s blocks that are holding you back.

 Now that you’ve determined that you love making art and that you’re open to making art for yourself, you might start to hear that little voice in the back of your head that keeps chiming in with negative thoughts.
 This is your ego’s voice.
 The ego isn’t comfortable with the unknown, it wants to keep you safe.

 Whenever you hear that voice telling you don’t have what it takes to be a good artist, it’s important to analyze those thoughts and ask yourself if they’re true or if it’s your ego playing tricks on you.

 There’s nothing to hurt you now.
 Facing your ego can get a little uncomfortable, but without addressing these blocks people sabotage their art and wind up with big creative wounds that can fester for a lifetime.

-How to Overcome Artist’s Block and Reclaim Your Creative Power In this affordable e-course, I’ve outlined the four main areas of If you're not sure how to really get over these blocks, I highly recommend taking my e-course: artist’s block and how to overcome them, including how to deal with negative self-beliefs.
+In my affordable e-course, Creative Freedom: How to Get Out of Your Own Way and Make Great Art, I’ve outlined the four main areas of If you're not sure how to really get over these blocks, I highly recommend taking my e-course: artist’s block and how to overcome them, including how to deal with negative self-beliefs.
 Sometimes I teach this as a live workshop, but it's always available online.
 Click here to learn more.

 3. Organize your life around your goals.

 Don’t wait until you have the time, space and the money to make art.
 Having those three things is like waiting for all of the planets to align before you can make art.
 It ain’t gonna happen!

 You have to take the steps to declutter, organize, and set up your life to make art when it comes to the following three areas: Your calendar, your finances, and your space.
 Only once you organize your life around your art practice, will you have the clearance to create.
-If you want tips on how to organize your life around your art, that’s also a part of my online course, How to Overcome Artist’s Block and Reclaim Your Creative Power.
+If you want tips on how to organize your life around your art, that’s also a part of my online course, Creative Freedom: How to Get Out of Your Own Way and Make Great Art.

 4. Dedicate yourself to practicing.